paquettej/lita-nerf-war/README.md

 ## Configuration

-You don't need to configure anything to have your very own nerf war but where's the fun in that?
+You don't need to configure anything to have a hyperlocal nerf war but where's the fun in that?
 While ```lita-nerf-war``` does provide an initial set of snarky results, you can increase the fun factor by customizing the messages by specifying your own set of messages.

 Create a yaml file within your bot's directory structure and set ```config.handlers.nerf_war.target_file``` to the full path to that file: